ualberta-smr/Android-Update-Analysis/README.md

 ### 1. Mutual repositories
 You should first fetch the list of mutual repositories between corresponding Android and custom system versions.
 This can be achieved by running the [repo.py](python/repo.py) script.
 This script requires [repos_config.xml](python/repos_config.xml) as in input.
 This file includes the list of Android-based systems you want to study ("projects"), and the URL to the manifest file that includes the list of required repositories for each version.
 A sample file is provided in the repo which includes only 1 project, LieangeOS, and the latest 8 versions of it.
 You can add additional projects to this file by adding a new `<project>` tag.

 This script will create a `csv` file for each pair of Android and "project" version, containing a list of repositories and their AOSP and "project" URLs.
 These files will be used as the input of the Java code which performs the analysis.
+A sample folder named CM already exists.

-After the scripts finishes running, please copy all `csv` files to `input/csv/project_name/`.
+After the scripts finishes running, please copy each projects folder (For example CM) to `input/csv/`.

 ### 2. Build the project
 Run the following command to compile the project and create an executable JAR file: